laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 Even where a tag is available, the application data can choose to use its definitions without actually encoding the tag (e.g., by using its content in specific places in an "unwrapped" form).

-For instance, CWT defines an application data type "NumericDate" which is formed by "unwrapping" tag 1 (see {{Sections 2 and 5 of -cwt}}).
+For instance, CWT defines an application data type "NumericDate" which (as an application-level rule) is formed by "unwrapping" tag 1 (see
+{{Sections 2 and 5 of -cwt}}).

-CWT does not use deterministic encoding.
+CWT does stop short of using deterministic encoding.
+A hypothetical deterministic variant of CWT would need to make an additional ALDR rule for NumericDate, as the definition of tag 1 allows both integer and floating point numbers ({{Section 3.4.2 of RFC8949@-cbor}}), which allows multiple application-level representations of integral numbers.
+These application rules may choose to only ever use integers, or to always use integers when the numeric value can be represented as such without loss of information, or to always use floating point numbers, or some of these for some application data and different ones for other application data.

-Applications that do, and that derive CBOR data items from application data without maintaining a record of which choices are to be made when representing these application data, generally make rules for these choices as part of the application protocol.
+Applications that require Deterministic Representation, and that derive CBOR data items from application data without maintaining a record of which choices are to be made when representing these application data, generally make rules for these choices as part of the application protocol.
-In this document, we speak about these choices as Application-Level Deterministic Representation Rules (ALDR for short).
+In this document, we speak about these choices as Application-level Deterministic Representation Rules (ALDR rules for short).

-For example, a hypothetical variant of CWT that makes use of deterministic encoding will need to make an ALDR for NumericDate: the definition of tag 1 allows both integer and floating point numbers ({{Section 3.4.2 of RFC8949@-cbor}}), and the application rules may choose to only use integers, or to always use integers when the numeric value can be represented as such without loss of information, or to always use floating point numbers, or some of these for some application data and different ones for other application data.
+As an example, {{-thumb}} is intended to derive a (deterministic) thumbprint from a COSE key {{-cose}}.
+{{Section 4 of -thumb}} provides the rules that are used to construct a deterministic application-level representation (ALDR rules).
+Only certain data from a COSE key are selected to be included in that ALDR, and, where the COSE can choose multiple representations of semantically equivalent application data, the ALDR rules choose one of them, potentially requiring a conversion ({{Section 4.2 of -thumb}}):

+{:quote}
+>  Note: [{{RFC9052}}] supports both compressed and uncompressed point representations.
+For interoperability, implementations adhering to this specification MUST use the uncompressed point representation.
+   Therefore, the y-coordinate is expressed as a bstr.
+If an implementation uses the compressed point representation, it MUST first convert it to the uncompressed form for the purpose of thumbprint calculation.

 CDE provides for encoding commonality between different applications of CBOR once these application-level choices have been made.
-It can be useful for an application or a group of applications to document their choices aimed at deterministic representation of application data in a general way, constraining the set of data items handled (_exclusions_) and defining further mappings (_reductions_) that help the application(s) get by with the exclusions.
+It can be useful for an application or a group of applications to document their choices aimed at deterministic representation of application data in a general way, constraining the set of data items handled (_exclusions_, e.g., no compressed point representations) and defining further mappings (_reductions_, e.g., conversions to uncompressed form) that help the application(s) get by with the exclusions.
-This can be done in the application protocol specification (similar to the way CWT defines NumericDate) or as a separate document.
+This can be done in the application protocol specification (as in
+{{-thumb}}) or as a separate document.

+An early example of a separate document is the dCBOR specification
+{{-dcbor}}.
-For example, the dCBOR specification {{-dcbor}} specifies the use of CDE together with some application-level rules, i.e., an ALDR ruleset, such as a requirement for all text strings to be in Unicode Normalization Form C (NFC) {{UAX-15}} — this specific requirement is an example for an _exclusion_ of non-NFC data at the application level, and it invites implementing a _reduction_ by routine normalization of text strings.
+dCBOR specifies the use of CDE together with some application-level rules, i.e., an ALDR ruleset, such as a requirement for all text strings to be in Unicode Normalization Form C (NFC) {{UAX-15}} — this specific requirement is an example for an _exclusion_ of non-NFC data at the application level, and it invites implementing a _reduction_ by routine normalization of text strings.

-ALDR rules (including rules specified in a ALDR ruleset document) enable simply using implementations of the common CDE; they do not "fork" CBOR in the sense of requiring distinct generic encoder/decoder implementations.
+ALDR rules (including rules specified in a ALDR ruleset document) enable simply using implementations of the common CDE; they do not "fork" CBOR in the sense of requiring distinct generic encoder/decoder implementations for each application.

 An implementation of specific ALDR rules combined with a CDE implementation produces well-formed,